-1. The team has the capacity – and the focus right now.
+1. The first reason to upgrade Windows Server 2008 is that the team has the capacity – and the focus right now.
 Things have slowed down, people are working at home and are actually hungry for a meaningful, measurable project.

 2. It’s an opportunity to review your company’s software and apps to be sure they are compatible with the new server.
 Take a full inventory and align your migration strategy with where your business will need to be in the future.